oradbsec/AskTomDBSecurity/2022-10/README.md

 After the session, they will be posted to AskTom DB Security Office Hours: bit.ly/asktomdbsec

-## Critical Patches
+## Critical Patches and Updates

-For Critical Patch Updates, Security Alerts, and Bulletins for all Oracle products please see: https://www.oracle.com/security-alerts
+- For Critical Patch Updates, Security Alerts, and Bulletins for all Oracle products please see: https://www.oracle.com/security-alerts
+- For patch numbers and more details see My Oracle Support (MOS) Note: 2118136.2

-Fleet Patching and Provisioning: https://docs.oracle.com/en/database/oracle/oracle-database/19/cwadd/rapid-home-provisioning.html
+- Fleet Patching and Provisioning: https://docs.oracle.com/en/database/oracle/oracle-database/19/cwadd/rapid-home-provisioning.html

 ## Support Notes